benhorwitz04/NBA_Back_to_Back_Perfomance_Analysis/README.md

 - **Extended Analysis to Hobart Basketball**: Perform an analysis over multiple seasons to understand how trends might change for college program.
 - **Player-Level Insights**: Dive deeper into individual player performance on the second day of back-to-back games to identify outliers.

+# Conclusion

+Putting this project together was a lot of fun!
+It was my first original idea using what I’ve learned in SQL to really dive into a deeper statistical analysis.
+While I didn’t write every line of code entirely on my own, I enjoyed working through the challenges that came up—debugging queries and figuring out how to get to the right solution.
+I also made it a point to double-check all the calculations and outputs to ensure the analysis was as accurate as possible.

+What started off as a pretty daunting and overwhelming idea quickly turned into something that energized me.
+The more I pushed through, the more motivated I became to find answers to my questions and make the most of the tools and resources available.
+I’m genuinely excited to see what interesting question I come across next—and how I can use data analysis to explore it.